smoelius/ethereum_input_bus/README.md

 ## Building

-Building EIB requires that the following NPM packages be installed globally:

-  * `ipfs`

-  * `mocha`

-  * `truffle`

-  * `ts-interface-builder`

-  * `typescript`

-  * `webpack`

-The above packages can be installed with the following command:

-    npm install -g ipfs mocha truffle ts-interface-builder typescript webpack

-With the above packages installed, one should be able to build EIB by simply typing `make`.
+One should be able to build EIB by simply typing `make`.

 Note that running the [examples](examples/README.md) also requires that [Ganache](https://truffleframework.com/ganache) and [MetaMask](https://metamask.io/) be installed.